 With a deep understanding of human development and the principles of motivation, an integrative therapist modifies standard treatments to fill in development gaps that people develop during their lives.
 This type of therapy involves selecting models and methods from across therapeutic orientations to best suit a particular client and personal context.
 To learn more about integrative therapy, contact Crestview Recovery by calling 866.262.0531 to learn how tailoring therapy to the individual client enhances treatment outcomes.

 Integrative Therapy for Substance Use Disorder

 Integrative therapy incorporates many of the fundamental principles of traditional psychotherapy along with holistic medicine to promote healing on all levels: physical, cognitive, emotional, and spiritual.
 Integrative psychotherapy aims to create a healthy balance by applying the following concepts:

 In addition to traditional counseling services, some of the tools available to help people find their center include meditation and visual imagery.
 We know our minds can quickly become consumed by worst-case scenarios, feelings of hopelessness, and fear.

 Can Integrative Therapy Treat Addiction?

-Treating a drug or alcohol addiction is not a one-size-fits-all approach.
+Helping people heal and apply new skills takes many forms in integrative therapy.
+We know that treating a drug or alcohol addiction does not involve a one-size-fits-all approach.
 Additionally, practitioners who use an integrative therapy program do not use generic treatments.
 Instead, they draw from different types of therapies that address a person’s unique situation.